MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ---
 title: "C++ conformance improvements in Visual Studio 2022"
-description: "Microsoft C++ in Visual Studio is improving standards conformance and fixing bugs regularly." ms.date: 11/08/2024 ms.service: "visual-cpp" ms.subservice: "cpp-lang"
+description: "Microsoft C++ in Visual Studio is improving standards conformance and fixing bugs regularly." ms.date: 11/12/2024 ms.service: "visual-cpp" ms.subservice: "cpp-lang"
 ---
 # C++ Conformance improvements, behavior changes, and bug fixes in Visual Studio 2022

 Microsoft C/C++ in Visual Studio (MSVC) makes conformance improvements and bug fixes in every release.
 This article lists the significant improvements by major release, then by version.
-To jump directly to the changes for a specific version, use the **In this article** links at the top of the article.
+To jump directly to the changes for a specific version, use the **In this article** links at the top of this article.

 This document lists the changes in Visual Studio 2022.